jqhoogland/rationalia-starter/LW/Concepts/General Intelligence.md

   - Concept
   - Tag
 synchedAt: '2022-09-01T09:42:42.427Z'
-status: todo
+status: done
+aliases:
+  - Intelligence
+  - Universal intelligence
 ---

 # General Intelligence

-**General Intelligence** or **Universal Intelligence** is the ability to efficiently achieve goals in a wide range of domains.
+**General Intelligence** or **Universal Intelligence** is the ability to efficiently achieve goals in a wide range of domains.  ^db4a54

 This tag is specifically for discussing intelligence in the broad sense: for discussion of IQ testing and psychometric intelligence, see [[IQ and g-factor|IQ / g-factor]]; for discussion about e.g. specific results in artificial intelligence, see [[AI]].
 These tags may overlap with this one to the extent that they discuss the nature of general intelligence.